Eschatologue/CM_wiki/docs/class/monk/index.md

 When you roll Initiative, you can regain all expended Discipline Points.
 When you do so, roll your Martial Arts die, and regain a number of Hit Points equal to your Monk level plus the number rolled.

-Once you use this feature, you can’t use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a Long Rest.

 ## Level 2: Unarmored Movement

-Your speed increases by 10 feet while you aren’t wearing armor or wielding a Shield.
+Your speed increases by 10 feet while you aren't wearing armor or wielding a Shield.
 This bonus increases when you reach certain Monk levels, as shown on the Monk table.

 ## Level 3: Deflect Attacks